expressjs/expressjs.com/3x/api.md

   <div class="doc-box doc-warn" markdown="1">
   **Express 3.x IS NO LONGER MAINTAINED**

   Known and unknown security and performance issues in 3.x have not been addressed since the last update (1 August, 2015).
-It is highly recommended to use the latest version of Express..
+It is highly recommended to use the latest version of Express.
   </div>

   <h1>3.x API</h1>